Program overview

 • Network Security Engineer: Designs and implements secure network solutions to safeguard against cyber threats.

-• System/Network Manager: Oversees the organization’s IT infrastructure, ensuring systems are running efficiently and securely.
+• System and Network Manager: Oversees the organization’s IT infrastructure, ensuring systems are running efficiently and securely.

 • Web Application Manager: Manages the development and security of web applications, ensuring they meet user needs and security standards.